Sennevds/system_sensors/README.md

 | update_interval                 | false    | 60      | The update interval to send new values to the MQTT broker                                                                                       |
 | sensors                         | false    | \       | Enable/disable individual sensors (see example settings.yaml for how-to).
 Default is true for all sensors.                                      |

-6. python3 src/system_sensors.py src/settings.yaml
+6. `python3 src/system_sensors.py src/settings.yaml`
 7. (optional) create service to autostart the script at boot:
-   1. sudo cp example_system_sensors.service /etc/systemd/system/system_sensors.service
+   1. `sudo cp example_system_sensors.service /etc/systemd/system/system_sensors.service`
-   2. edit the path to your script path and settings.yaml.
-Also make sure you replace pi in "User=pi" with the account from which this script will be run.
-This is typically 'pi' on default raspbian system.
+   2. edit the path to your script path and settings.yaml `sudo nano /etc/systemd/system/system_sensors.service` - if you are using a Raspberry Pi the defaults should just work.
-   3. sudo systemctl enable system_sensors.service
+   3. `sudo systemctl enable system_sensors.service`
-   4. sudo systemctl start system_sensors.service
+   4. `sudo systemctl start system_sensors.service`

 # Home Assistant configuration: